 One of my goals in raising Muslim kids is to give them pride in their identity.
 It’s hard being a Muslim child these days, as the messages Muslim kids receive from mainstream society about their identity are not positive ones.
 Therefore, I wanted to shine a light on some incredible Muslim role models from around the world, both contemporary and historical.
-Each of these Muslim heroes are people who have accomplished great things and provide all kids, no matter what their faith, positive role models to inspire them.
+Each of these Muslim heroes is people who have accomplished great things and provide all kids, no matter what their faith, positive role models to inspire them.

 Dr. Hawa Abdi